therichkid/portfolio/README.md

 [logo]: https://www.rzille.de/img/og_image.png
 [website]: https://www.rzille.de

 My portfolio website created with TypeScript, Vue 3 and Bulma.
-The project includes Firebase functions for saving contact requests to a realtime database and sending E-Mails with basic spam protection.
+The project includes Firebase functions for saving contact requests to a realtime database and sending Emails with basic spam protection.
 Scripts for continuous deployments to Firebase Hosting are included under `.github/workflows`.

 ## Used libraries